Information

 UK elections

-You must be aged 18 or over to vote in the UK Parliament elections.
+You must be registered to vote in UK Parliament elections.

-You can find your local MP on the Parliament website.
+Find out your constituency and who your local MP is on the UK Parliament website.

 Back to top